 Unfortunately, he was right: I had waited too much to react but finally, I was on my way.

-I wrote a text for my students’ parents, explaining the situation: who I was and why I stopped teaching.
-Also, that Elink Vietnam threatened me to kick me out of the country if I stopped working.
+I wrote a text for the parents of my students, explaining the situation: who I was and why I stopped teaching.
+Also, that Elink Vietnam had threatened me to kick me out of the country if I stopped working.

-I printed more than 200 copies of the document, where I also put a picture of Elink Vietnam’s reception and the logo of the company, and waited in front of the schools, at the time that the parents went to pick up their kids.
+I printed more than 200 copies of the document, where I also put a picture of Elink Vietnam’s reception and the logo of the company.
+I waited in front of the schools when I knew the parents were going to pick up their kids.

-I handled the papers and asked my students (that, by the way, liked me a lot) to please show them to their parents.
+I handled the leaflets and asked my students (that, by the way, liked me a lot) to show them to everybody they knew.

 Of course… If you are paying for the education of your kids, and you realize that some teachers are not getting paid, you start wondering: where is the money going at Elink Vietnam?

-According to the friend that suggested the strategy, they were going to pay me straight away.
-The same day, almost at midnight, I received a message from Elink Vietnam, saying that they were going to pay the next day.
+According to my friend, they were going to pay me straight away. «They will run like cockroaches», he said.
+The same day, almost at midnight, I received a message from Elink Vietnam.